-It is truly astonishing how many grown, and supposedly educated, men and women have taken this marginal and anecdotal statement as a justification for selfish behaviour in the economic realm.
+It is truly astonishing how many grown, and supposedly educated, men and women have taken this marginal and anecdotal observation as a justification for selfish behaviour in the economic realm.
 Carried away by their exuberance, they have based the chimerical edifice of free-market capitalism on this slender and incomplete base – slender because it is only a metaphor, and incomplete because it fails to take into consideration some very important aspects and determinants of human behaviour.
 In several other essays, I have discussed the important facts that, first, what you see is what you know, and second, in the past, our species evolved in societies that contained very few people, usually less than several hundred members.
 These two traits explain why, until recently at least, human beings have generally not been very good at organizing societies that contain many thousands or millions of inhabitants.
-Left to themselves, without any rules or imposed order, such large groups of people inevitably degenerate into chaos, anarchy, and extreme inequality.
-This is why the doctrine of anarchy – that government is unnecessary and unjust – is completely mistaken, for its advocates mistakenly assume that the unplanned social order that exists in small groups of people, where everyone knows, respects, and cares about everyone else, and where all the members have grown up observing the same models of behaviour, also exists in large groups, where it is no longer possible for everyone to know everyone else, and where people have grown up observing different models of behaviour.
-Moreover, it fails to take into consideration the harmful effects of contempt, which leads to divisions and distinct classes in any large group of people, and can lead to violence between groups whose members scorn or hate each other.
+Left to themselves, without any rules or imposed order, such large groups of people frequently degenerate into chaos, anarchy, and extreme inequality.
+This is why the doctrine of anarchy – that government is unnecessary and unjust – is completely mistaken, for its advocates mistakenly assume that the unplanned social order that exists in small groups of people, where everyone knows, respects, and cares about everyone else, and where all the members have grown up observing the same models of behaviour, also exists in large groups of people, where it is no longer possible for everyone to know everyone else, and where people have grown up observing different models of behaviour.
+In addition, it fails to take into consideration the harmful effects of contempt, which leads to divisions and distinct classes in any large group of people, and can lead to violence between groups whose members scorn or hate each other.

-Experience has shown that large groups of people, meaning groups that contain more than a few hundred individuals, usually need rules and a system of punishment in order to maintain order, for otherwise all sorts of undesirable behaviours will arise, and eventually the strong will oppress, subjugate, enslave, or tyrannize over the weak.
+Experience has shown that large groups of heterogeneous people, meaning groups that contain more than a few hundred individuals, usually need rules and a system of punishment in order to maintain order, for otherwise all sorts of undesirable behaviours will arise, and eventually the strong will oppress, subjugate, enslave, or tyrannize over the weak.
 Even in small social groups, there are many unwritten rules, such as social taboos, which are strictly enforced by the members and which regulate their behaviour.
 Anyone who has studied the dismal record of our past, as it is recorded in the annals of history, when, for the very first time, such large groups of human beings began to appear, knows how often this has occurred.
 It is only recently, during the past few hundred years, that human beings have been able, by the slow process of trial and error, to develop a form of government and societal organization that has allowed them to overcome these innate human limitations, so that the majority of people are able to live lives that are free of the disorder, violence, oppression, injustice, and inequality that characterized large human populations in the past, and unfortunately still do characterize such populations in many parts of the world today.

 The reason why many countries have adopted democratic governments, along with a legal and police system to ensure order, is to compensate for these two fundamental shortcomings in our nature: the fact that we do not care about the things, people, and places we don’t see and know personally, and our great difficulty in developing a natural, fair, and just social order for groups that contain more than a few hundred individuals.
 I believe that Abraham Lincoln understood these things when he spoke at Gettysburg in 1863, declaring that the bloody American Civil War was being fought in order to preserve an example of a successful, functioning democracy for the rest of the world, in which those who have differences of opinion seek, and are usually able to find, ways to resolve those differences in a civilized manner, without resorting to violence or oppression.

-Far from producing the best economic or social outcomes, when the free market is rendered blind, as it is whenever the distance between the producer and consumer is sufficiently great that the consumer has little or no idea who produced the things one consumes and in what manner they are produced, it can, and very often does, produce outcomes that no one except a free-market fanatic would describe as being ideal or desirable.
+Far from producing the best economic or social outcomes, when the free market is rendered blind, as it is whenever the distance between the producer and consumer is sufficiently great that the consumer has little or no idea who produced the things one consumes and in what manner they were produced, it can, and very often does, produce outcomes that no one except a free-market fanatic would describe as being ideal or desirable.
 Because it is difficult for us to care about the people, places, and organisms that we don’t know personally or see with our own eyes, it can happen that we can unknowingly or unintentionally cause harm to other people, places, or organisms by pursuing our narrow and selfish economic interests.
 In other words, besides the benevolent and mutually-beneficial Invisible Hand of commerce and economic activity which is so often talked about, and which brings to the market the things that people want and need at low prices, there is also an Invisible Fist, Sword, Club, or Chain that causes varying degrees of harm to the people, places, and organisms that are used to produce them, as well as to others who are harmed by industrial economic activities.
-In addition, there is also the Invisible Swindle, Embezzlement, Theft, Expropriation, Larceny, and Bomb, as in the case of unbridled financial or real estate speculation that can blow up an entire economy.
+In addition, there exist also the Invisible Swindle, Embezzlement, Theft, Expropriation, Larceny, and Bomb, as in the case of unbridled financial or real estate speculation that can blow up an entire economy.